Frontiers of chaotic advection: The role of walls

-In this Section we describe the limiting effect of boundaries on chaotic mixing, following \citet{Gouillart2007,Gouillart2008}.
+In this section we describe the limiting effect of boundaries on chaotic mixing, following \citet{Gouillart2007,Gouillart2008}.
 We then explain how creating closed orbits near the wall alleviates the problem somewhat, by `shielding' the central mixing region from the detrimental effect of walls \cite{Gouillart2010b,Thiffeault2011c}.
+We end by exploring mixing by non-reciprocal contractible loops of the wall's positions; a class of protocols directly related to the concept of geometric phases \cite{arrieta2015}.